derykmakgill/derykmakgill.github.io/_posts/2020-04-30-bsv-ecosystem-chart.md

 Tocial is a Chinese app described as the ['Most Popular Blockchain AGC Photo Social Platform.'](https://tocial.io/) There is not much info on the website and the app links take me to the Apple TestFlight service for beta testers.

 It surprises me a service that is in beta would describe itself as 'the most popular' of anything, even if it's in its own category entirely.
+I do see though that they're generating a lot of [on-chain transactions](https://twitter.com/tocial_chat/status/1256876235080126465?s=20), but this is primarily due to the fact that every bit of content requires [multiple small ones.](https://twitter.com/tocial_chat/status/1256916109627846658?s=20)

 I really don't want to download.
 Is it malware?
 Will it screw up my phone?
 Probably not since Apple vets it first, right?
 Still, I'm worried but I need to be thorough...And at least their [Twitter account is active.](https://twitter.com/tocial_chat)